culture

 3. Drumming Chopsticks (Tataki-bashi)

 Drumming chopsticks on dishes or tables is rude and can be seen as disrespectful to the meal.
 According to Japanese folklore, this action may attract “hungry ghosts,” bringing bad luck.
-While adults usually refrain from this behavior, it might occur when drinking.
+While adults usually refrain from this, it might occur when drinking.

 Tip: Place chopsticks on a rest to avoid the temptation to drum.